1987 Greenwich by-election: Result

+Previous election

 Aftermath

 Barnes held the seat at the general election that June, but lost it to Labour in 1992.
 It revived the SDP before the 1987 election, but in retrospect, the campaign could be seen as the 'high water mark' of the Alliance - it would be downhill from here.
 The SDP failed to make further gains in the 1987 general election, and the majority of the party joined with the Liberals to form the Liberal Democrats.
 As a result, the election was also the last time the SDP gained a seat.